mid2SUPAERO/LaTOM/docs/source/installation/environment.md

 #### 4.2 Installation of mpi4py

 mpi4py provides a Python wrapper for the MPI libraries.
-Instead of downloading the precompiled wheels, better performances at runtime are achieved compiling its source code against the Intel MKL libraries available on PANDO/RAINMAN using the `pip` package manager.
+Instead of downloading the pre-compiled wheels, better performances at runtime are achieved compiling its source code against the Intel MKL libraries available on PANDO/RAINMAN using the `pip` package manager.
 Firstly, tell `pip` to use the loaded Intel compilers instead of the default GNU compilers exporting the corresponding environment variables with the following commands:

 ```